spmjs/spmjs.io/documentation/spm-commands.md

 Build package for browser.

 * -O [dir] `output directory, default: dist`
-* --include [include] `determine which files will be included, optional: relative, all, standalone`
+* --include [include] `determine which files will be included, optional: relative, all, standalone, umd`
   - relative `default`

     Only contain relative dependencies.
 Absolute dependencies should also be deployed so that it can run on Sea.js.